— A discovered note —

 “This is serious, Zach!”
 Jessie grabbed my hand, sending tingles through my whole body.
 “You’re brave, right?
 You play survival horror games in the dark!”

 Dave shoved me.
 “Go look, but hurry, I’m hungry and the cafeteria is calling my name.”

 “Food has you on speed dial.”
 Jeff chuckled.

 “Shut up, asshat.”

 I stared at the window.
 “Why me?”

 Dave snorted.
-“You’re the survival horror expert!”
+“Like Jess said, you are the survival horror expert!”

 “In video games!”